“Never Work Again” Seminar – Days 3 & 4 Review and Conclusion

 As I mentioned in Day 2 update, I was running my own workshop on 7 Habits of Straight A Students on NWA Day 3, so I didn’t attend NWA morning and afternoon sessions.
 After my workshop, I planned to attend the remainder of NWA for Day 3, only to see Tatt’s sms that O and him have left the seminar as it was the same formula used in Day 1 / Day 2.
-Every new speaker was there to talk about his method of earning passive income, followed by sales pitch for his program/course to learn the skill.
+Every new speaker was there to talk about his method of earning passive income (with supposedly massive results), followed by sales pitch for his program/course to learn more about it.
 The topics were also not relevant.
 Hence, I went back home as well to take a rest.

 Separately, my workshop went well – I was training school students on the habits to get top results, and some parents even came to accompany their kids!!
 Talk about real dedication!
-Check out the pictures: 7 Habits of Straight A Students Workshop Pictures.
 I’ll be continuing part two next Sat on Plan Your Way To A-Stars.
 Most of the same participants will be back and with new attendees too, so I’m looking forward

 Here’s a run-down of the agenda for Days 3 and 4.
 Again due to intellectual property reasons, I’ve listed down the subject of the segments but not the actual topic titles.

 - Successful Investing*

 - Payday lending*